pocomane/brewed-in-the-apocalypse/bita.md

 described in the section about the other scenarist moves):

-- On success, if no outcome text is present or if the situation is not evolved enough, other than giving what the player was trying to obtain, make a __Describe the scene__ move with something good for the player.
+- On success, if no outcome text is present or if the situation is not evolved enough, make a __Describe the scene__ move with something good for the player; it should give to the player what ey want from the action, if any.
-- On trad-off, if no outcome text is present or if the situation is not evolved enough, select one item from the twist option list.
+- On twist, if no outcome text is present or if the situation is not evolved enough, select one item from the twist option list.
-- On a failure, after the execution of a failure text if any, always make a __Make the worst happen__
+- On a failure, after the execution of a failure text if any, always make a __Make the worst happen__ .

 Twist option list:

-- Select the bad outcome, then do a __Describe the scene__ move with something good for the player; if not failure text is present, the character simply does not get what ey want, but just what was established in the __Describe the scene__ .
+- Do what the failure text demands, if any, then do a __Describe the scene__ move with something good for the player; if not failure text is present, the character simply does not get what ey want, but just what was established in the __Describe the scene__ .
-- Select the good outcome, then do a __Tell imminent troubles__ targeting the character of that player, or a group ey is member of.
+- Do what the success text demands, if any, then do a __Tell imminent troubles__ targeting the character of that player, or a group ey is member of.
 - Ask to the player if for em is ok to get a success, but having you making a __Make the worst happen__ ; to convince em you can give more or less details about what it will happen.
 If the player refuse, select another option,